haochend/uma-serve/docs/PROTOCOL.md

   - `{ "id": "...", "event": "error", "code": "E_...", "message": "..." }`

 Admin metrics (one frame):
-- `{ "event": "metrics", ... snapshot fields ... }`
+- `{ "event": "metrics", "metrics": { ... snapshot fields ... } }`

 Notes
-- The server closes the socket after sending `eos` or `error` unless the client explicitly keeps the session open (future multi‑request sessions).
-For Phase 1, one request per connection.
+- After a normal `eos`, the connection remains open and the session returns to `RECV_REQ` (multiple requests per connection are supported).
+After an `error`, the server closes the connection.

 ---